 Now concerning the things of which you wrote to me:

 The first question from the Corinthians concerned marriage and singleness (vv.
 1-9).
 Corinthian culture had a pagan view of marriage that sanctioned immorality and perverse sex such as adultery, polygamy, living with concubines, and homosexuality.
-Some viewed singleness as greater value than marriage.
-Many in the Corinthian church lived together under various forms of marriage in that day.
+Some viewed singleness as a greater value than marriage.
+Many in the Corinthian church lived together under various forms of marriage on that day.
 Some slaves were appointed to their mates by their masters.
 Others lived in common law.
-Still some fathers sold their daughters to future husbands.
-Finally, some married with formal ceremony.
+Still, some fathers sold their daughters to future husbands.
+Finally, some married with a formal ceremony.
 Both families participated in this ceremony.
 Divorce was widespread in that day.

 It is good for a man not to touch a woman.